Michigan State University gunman's note had possible motive

 The students who died were from suburban Detroit: Brian Fraser, 20, Arielle Anderson, 19, and Alexandria Verner, 20.

-One of the five injured students was upgraded to stable condition at Sparrow Hospital.
+One of the five wounded students was upgraded to stable condition at Sparrow Hospital.
 The others remained in critical condition but with “signs of improvement,” interim university President Teresa Woodruff said.

+Two of the students are from China, according to a statement from the Chinese Consulate in Chicago.

 The briefing by police followed a Wednesday night vigil on campus that drew thousands of students.
 Tom Izzo, the university’s revered basketball coach and father of a student, offered words of comfort.